 While there’s plenty to dazzle down in the basins, valleys, and coves of the Great Smoky Mountains, it’s hard to resist the siren call of the high country.
-You can get a taste for the heights of one of the loftiest ranges in the Appalachians from the road, of course.
-That includes the drive up to the summit of the highest peak of all, 6,643-foot Clingmans Dome.
+You can get a taste of the heights of one of the loftiest ranges in the Appalachians from the road, of course.
+That includes the drive up to the summit of the highest peak of all, the 6,643-foot Clingmans Dome.

 But to really, truly enter the heart of the Smoky Mountain high country, we advise hitting the trail.
 Many of the finest hikes in Great Smoky Mountains National Park—a hiker’s wonderland with more than 800 miles of trail—trace remote ridgelines and hop between vista-rich vantages.
 Revel in the wide-open views of mountaintop balds with their breezy grasses and flowering thickets.
 Watch the mists roll in from an outcrop of the Anakeesta Formation.
 Wander in delicious silence through the mysterious spruce-fir forests that darken the highest land in the park.